tonglam/fpl-data-public/README.md

 Reports are generated for each tournament after every gameweek, showcasing the ranking, points, and other relevant details.
 These reports play a crucial role in data analysis and visualization for users.

+## DB
+**MySQL** serves as the relational database for this project, and the [MyBatis_Plus](https://github.com/baomidou/mybatis-plus) framework is selected to augment the utilization of MyBatis within the project.
+For a detailed overview of the database structure, you can refer to the ER diagram provided in the [FPL project Readme](https://github.com/tonglam/fpl-public/blob/main/README.md).

 ## AOP
 The usage of AOP in the project is to log the service behaviors without modifying the business logic.